encode/django-rest-framework/docs/howto/requestmixin.rst

 Using the enhanced request in all your views
 ==============================================

-This example shows how you can use Django REST framework's enhanced `request` in your own views, without having to use the full-blown :class:`views.View` class.
+This example shows how you can use Django REST framework's enhanced `request` - :class:`request.Request` - in your own views, without having to use the full-blown :class:`views.View` class.

 What can it do for you ?
 Mostly, it will take care of parsing the request's content, and handling equally all HTTP methods ...